20 May The Bluff’s Drug Problem

 Prescription drug abuse continues to be an increasing problem across the country, an epidemic addressed at the recent National Prescription Drug Abuse and Heroin Summit held in Atlanta.
 Takeaways from this summit and general analysis and opinion have suggested that dependency on prescription drugs is a gateway into other illicit drug use such as heroin addiction.

 This shifts the story of what is commonly seen as prime examples of drug-infested neighborhoods.
 Now it seems that a problem which has been primarily linked to urban neighborhoods of low-income levels is beginning to spill out beyond the inner city.

-The stigma of poverty being equal to drug use and gang activity doesn’t hold as much weight when illegal street drugs aren’t the highest level of concern for drug abuse in America, at least at the present moment.
+The stigma of poverty being equal to drug use and gang activity doesn’t hold as much weight when illegal street drugs aren’t the highest level of concern for drug abuse in United States of America, at least at the present moment.